nfcim/ccid/example/README.md

-# flutter_ccid_example
+# ccid_example

-Demonstrates how to use the flutter_ccid plugin.
+Demonstrates how to use the ccid plugin.

 ## Getting Started